Google

 Frequently Asked Questions

-How does 1 Canberra's price per square foot compare to recent transactions in the Canberra area?
+How does per-square-foot pricing at 1 Canberra compare to recent comparable transactions in the Canberra area?

-How does proximity to Canberra MRT Station support demand and capital appreciation?
+How does proximity to Canberra MRT Station affect long-term demand and capital appreciation at 1 Canberra?

-How does 1 Canberra compare to competing Executive Condominium developments in nearby locations?
+How does 1 Canberra compare to nearby competing executive condominium developments in the broader Canberra locality?